davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.election/index.md

     // 'str' is now a key in your hashmap (in no particular order)
     // use map.get(str) to obtain its corresponding value }

-  // This loop will iterate through all values in the map for (int val : map.values()) {
-    // val refers one of the values in your map (in no particular order) }
   ```

-- Write the `margin` method that inputs the names of two candidates.
-It returns the _difference of votes_ between the two as a percentage.
-For instance, if one candidate receives 50 votes, and the second candidate receives 60 votes, then the method should return `−0.09`, which is `(50−60)/(50+60)`.
-If either candidate doesn't exist in the map, or if the sum of their votes is zero, return the `Double.NaN` constant (Not-a-Number).
+- Write the `margin()` method that inputs the names of two candidates.
+It returns a `double`.
+For instance, if the first candidate receives 50 votes, and the second candidate receives 60 votes, then the method should return `−0.09`, which is `(50−60)/(50+60)`.
+If either candidate doesn't exist in the map, or if the sum of their votes is zero, then return the `Double.NaN` constant (Not-a-Number).

 - Write the `winners()` method.
 It scans your `HashMap` and determines the winner(s).
 Yes, plural, due to possible ties for first.
 Stick the winner(s)' names into an `ArrayList` and return it.
 (Hint: I would first loop through all the values of the HashMap to obtain the highest vote count.
 Then I would write another loop to determine all the candidates who shared that vote count).